 2. Install and configure WP Rocket.

 WP Rocket is our plugin of choice for caching, code minifying, and lazy loading images.
-We will install and configure the plugin for you (and then make adjustments on the server side to maximize the benefit of the plugin).
+We will configure the plugin for you (and then make adjustments on the server side to maximize the benefit of the plugin).
 If you already have WP Rocket installed, we’re happy to check your configuration for any possible improvements.

 3. Install and run an image optimization plugin.